ansonhe97/GroveUIDocs/RescreenDocs/LCD/Rescreen displaying acclerator readings.md

 ### Features

-- 3-axis accelerator readings displying in one Line graph
+- 3-axis accelerator readings displaying in one Line graph

 - Real time positioning of the Rescreen